delivervaluedaily/manifesto/README.md

 - 🚛 Maintain CI/CD pipelines
 - 📝 Maintain good ranges of tests
 - 🚩 Use per-user feature flags
-- 🔧 Don't automate everything initially
+- ⚙️ Automate, but gradually
 - 🎯 Make features for very specific cases
 - 🏁 Deploy to production on day one
 - 🔀 Adapt plans in order to deliver value